flatiron/restful/README.md

 To use restful as a stand-alone server you will have to:

+ - Define resource(s)
+ - Create a new server based on the resource(s) using `restful.createServer`

+Here is a code example of using restful as a stand-alone server: <a href="https://github.com/flatiron/restful/blob/master/examples/standalone-server.js">https://github.com/flatiron/restful/blob/master/examples/standalone-server.js</a>

+## As a middleware / custom router

+To use restful as a HTTP `req` `res` processing middleware you will have to:

- - Define resourceful resource(s)
+  - Define resource(s)
- - Create a new restful router based on the resource(s)
+  - Create a new router based on the resource(s) using `restful.createRouter`
- - Use the newly created router inside an http server
+  - Use the newly created router inside an existing HTTP server

+Here is a code example of using restful as in a custom server: <a href="https://github.com/flatiron/restful/blob/master/examples/server.js">https://github.com/flatiron/restful/blob/master/examples/server.js</a>

-Here is a code example of using restful as a stand-alone server: <a href="https://github.com/flatiron/restful/blob/master/examples/server.js">https://github.com/flatiron/restful/blob/master/examples/server.js</a>
+Here is a code example of using restful as a server: <a href="https://github.com/flatiron/restful/blob/master/examples/server.js">https://github.com/flatiron/restful/blob/master/examples/server.js</a>

 ## Core HTTP REST Mappings